jia-xinyu/jia-xinyu.github.io/_projects/3_project.md

     Powertrain, aerodynamics and cockpit.
 </div>

 Inspired by Formula One (F1), we introduced the [3rd-spring](https://optimumg.com/tech-tip-springs-dampers-part-three/) technology in Gspeed 2017.
-It can decouple the chassis's longitudinal and lateral movements, improving the handling stability in the two directions, which was validated in Adams/Car simulations.
+It decoupled the chassis's longitudinal and lateral movements, improving the handling stability in the two directions, which was validated in Adams/Car simulations.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">